Dealing with Autofluorescence

 Human PBMCs

-With human PBMCs, the AF profiles are pretty much the same in lymphocytes and monocytes.
+With human PBMCs, the AF profiles are very similar in lymphocytes and monocytes.
 There's no point trying to separate these out.
 The intensity is stronger in monocytes, but not enough to reliably gate on.

 Similar fluorophores: BV510.
 To a lesser extent, BUV496 (UV7), Live/Dead Blue (fixable UV, Zombie UV), StarBright UV 445 for UV6 and Real Blue 545, Spark Blue 550 or AF532 for the B3 channel.
 Using all of StarBright UV445, BUV496, BV480, BV510 and StarBright Violet515 with automated AF extraction will cause unmixing-dependent spreading error.